Life After Graduation

 Question: I am graduating this spring, and I’m not applying to medical school yet, but I might do so down the road.
 Will HPA still be able to support me as an applicant?
 Is there anything I should be doing before I leave?

 Answer: As you know, there is no one way to prepare for, apply to, and get into medical school.
 Every year, quite a few alums who graduated years ago get in touch with our office for advice and support, and we love working with them!
 Advising is available to all alums.
 We can add you to our listservs, and continue to meet with and email with you.
-To be eligible for a committee letter of recommendation after you graduate, you will have to meet our eligibility criteria, which are outlined on the website.
+To be eligible for a committee letter of recommendation after you graduate, you must meet our eligibility criteria, which are outlined on the website.

 A "Year Off" Between College and Medical School